Hi, I’m Erynn.

 I am an explorer of the human condition.

-I am a healing guide.
+I am a therapist and a healing guide.